7474/SRC-DataLinter/README.md

 # SRC-DataLinter

-This action validate the [SRC -Simulation RPG Construction -](http://www.src-srpg.jpn.org/) Data and annotate error to Pull Request.
+This action validate the [SRC - Simulation RPG Construction -](http://www.src-srpg.jpn.org/) Data and annotate error to Pull Request.

 However, the character code is UTF-8, not Shift_JIS.